 And—perhaps the most appalling of his revelations—he brings to light the shocking abuse of Jewish prisoners in the camps at the hands of ling-time inmates who were sentenced at the end of World War II for Nazi activities and who by virtue of seniority have become trusties with power to discipline the newcomers.

 As of early 1976, despite the arduous labors of the American attorneys, despite their visits to Moscow to make personal appeals to Soviet officials (highlighted in Taylor’s account of his dramatic meeting with Roman Rudenko, now the Kremlin’s Procurator General, who served with him as a prosecutor at Nuremberg thirty years ago), only two of the prisoners had achieved early release in possibly unrelated actions.
 Courts of Terror documents with stinging force how a judicial system can be—and has been—perverted to serve the political purposes of totalitarian state.
 It is published to set forth the facts, and in hope of opening up new ways to action on behalf of the men who are still unjustly held prisoner.

-Telford Taylor is professor of law at the Columbia University Law School.
-After graduating from Williams College and Harvard Law School, he served with various government agencies in Washington, becoming general counsel to the Federal Communications Commission in 1940.
-He… More about Telford Taylor
+Telford Taylor was a Professor of Law at the Columbia University Law School.
+After graduating from Williams College and Harvard Law School, he served with various government agencies in Washington DC, becoming General Counsel to the Federal Communications Commission in 1940….
+More about Telford Taylor

 Published by Knopf Jun 06, 2012| 187 Pages| ISBN 9780307819895